fbpx

 Potential Credentials

-Workshops for Warriors offers two machining programs: CNC Machining I and CNC Machining II.
-The Machining II program is an intermediate course.
+Workshops for Warriors offers three machining programs: CNC Machining 1, intermediate CNC Machining 2, and advanced CNC Machining 3.
 Scroll down for more information about each program.

 Program Description